Graduate School Handbook Part 11 - The progression examination

 - FRDCs make decisions about extra time to submit your report (milestone deadline extension) and about applications for suspension of registration;

-- You should contact your Director of Studies as soon as possible and also go to the part 7 of the Handbook: Sources of support and help following the link on personal circumstances for detailed information about what to do next;
+- You should contact your Director of Studies as soon as possible, read the advice in Part 7a of the Handbook; and then go to the for detailed information about what to do next;

 - You should then email your completed personal circumstances application to the Graduate School as soon as possible with supporting evidence.